chengniedotcom/chengniedotcom.github.io/notes/discourse-summaries.md

 ---
-title: *TITLE* - by AUTHOR
+title: *The Discourse Summaries* - by S.N.
+Goenka
-date: 2022-DATE
+date: 2019-01-26
 permalink: /notes/discourse-summaries
 tags:
     - notes
 ---

-## *TITLE* - by AUTHOR
+## *The Discourse Summaries* - by S.N.
+Goenka

-Read: 2022-DATE
+Read: 2019-01-26

-Recommend: SCORE/10
+Recommend: 8/10

-SUMMARY
-Address the TK items
+It's a good reminder about those insights learnt in a 10-day [Vipassana course](https://www.dhamma.org/en/index).
+I wish they include more interesting stories from the course.
+The videos were recorded in 1991 while this book was written based on 1984 discourse.
+Other than the life-after-life arguments, I like the other arguments and analogies in the book.
+Fortunately, as S. N. Goenka said: "it is not necessary that one should first believe in past lives and future lives.
+In practicing Vipassana, the present is most important."

 ## Notes